priyavb12/sqlalchemy-challenge/README.md

 ### Design Your Climate App

 Design a Flask API based on the queries that you just developed.
 To do so, use Flask to create your routes as follows:

-/

-Start at the homepage.

  List all the available routes.

 */api/v1.0/precipitation*